jbe/shift/README.md

 ```

-### Why not just use or extend Tilt for one step compilation/rendering as well?
+### Why am I not just using or extending Tilt?

 I am making a separate library for this rather than extending Tilt, because i would usually only need one of the two in a given context.
 One and two step compilation are somewhat different things.
 Shift is more on the build side.
 Tilt is more on the dynamic side.

 ### Bye

 Bye Bye, see you.
 There are proper [docs](http://rubydoc.info/github/jbe/shift/master/frames) if you want more.
+And once again, [the mappings are there too](http://rubydoc.info/github/jbe/shift/master/Shift).
 Contributions and feedback is welcome, of course.

 ---